KQM-git/TCL/docs/evidence/general-mechanics/overworld.md

 * Freezing and unfreezing mid\-air then landing with no DMG.
 * Death by fall DMG after glide canceling a spoutrock jump.
 * Death by fall DMG on second landing after rolling for the first.
-* Death by fall DMG after skill canceling a spoutrock jump.
+* Death by fall DMG after Skill canceling a spoutrock jump.
 * Normal plunging fall DMG after plunge canceling a spoutrock jump.

 **Significance:**